ibm-cloud-docs/account/manage-case.md

 These tags are customizable and can reflect services, incidents, teams, or any other classification relevant to your organization.
 1. Click **Save**.

-After you create the tags, you can associate them with a case by clicking **Case Tags**.
-You can also remove tags by using the same interface.

-You can attach up to 20 tags to a single support case.
+Each tag must be alphanumeric and no longer than 40 characters, and you can attach up to 20 tags to a single support case.
 {: note}

+### Managing tags in your account
+{: #manage-tags-account}

+After you create the tags, you can associate them with a case by clicking **Case Tags**, and then remove tags by using the same interface.

 To find cases with specific tags, click one or more tags.
 For example, click `tag100` or `tag100` and `tag102` to view all associated cases.